Marlene Schönberger

 Marlene Schönberger (born 6 December 1990) is a German politician of Alliance 90/The Greens who has been serving as a member of the Bundestag since the 2021 German federal election.

 Education

-Schönberger holds a master's degree in political science from Ludwig Maximilian University of Munich.
-Following her graduation in 2016, she worked as research assistant at the State Parliament of Bavaria (2018) and at Ludwig Maximilian University (2018–2021).
+Schönberger holds a master's degree in political science from LMU Munich.
+Following her graduation in 2016, she worked as research assistant at the State Parliament of Bavaria (2018) and at LMU Munich (2018–2021).

 Political career

 Schönberger joined the Green Party in 2010.

 In parliament, Schönberger has been serving on the Committee on Education and Research.